TPesch/Sofware-Engineering-Project/README.md

 **Original Code:**

-The `formatIngredients` method in `home-page-updated.dart` was designed to clean and format a list of ingredients.
-However, it looked tacky and hard to read, So I Used the linting suggestion from Dart Anyalyser to simplify the redundant operations in Example 2.
+The `formatIngredients` method in [`home-page-updated.dart`](./lib/screens/home-page-updated.dart) was designed to clean and format a list of ingredients.
+However, it looked tacky and hard to read, so I used the linting suggestion from Dart Analyzer to simplify the redundant operations in Example 2.

 ```dart
 String  formatIngredients(String rawIngredients) {